mattmotoki/mattmotoki.github.io/content/published/cell-division.md

 &\quad + 2\cdot \big[\text{overlap}_p(\text{move}) - \text{interlap}_p(\text{move})\big] \\
 &\quad + 2\cdot\big[  \text{overlap}_p(\text{move})  - \text{extensions}_p(\text{move}) \big],
 \end{split}$$
 where $p$ denotes the player playing the move.
-By convention, define the first player ($p=1$) to be you and the second player ($p=2$) to be the AI
+By convention, define the first player ($p=1$) to be you and the second player ($p=2$) to be the AI.
 One benefit of this decomposition is that each of the variables can be updated in an online fashion.

 Additional player-independent variables that have intuitive value are: